Devonté Hynes

 EO

-Because of that I'm going to get you.
+Because of that, I’m going to get you.
 Watch it.
 [Laughs.]
-But it makes me think of the song, it wasn’t “Best to You.”
-But what song did you write in 15 minutes?
+But it made me think of the song—it wasn’t “Best to You.”
+What song did you say you wrote in fifteen minutes?
 You call them “freebies.”

 DH

-I stole that from someone, but I can’t remember.
+I stole that from someone, but I can’t remember who.
 [Laughs.]

 EO